Isco

-Francisco Román Alarcón Suárez ([fɾanˈθisk roˈman alaɾˈkon ˈswaɾeθ]; born 21 April 1992), commonly known as Isco ([ˈisko]), is a Spanish professional footballer who plays as an attacking midfielder.
+Francisco Román Alarcón Suárez ([fɾanˈθisk roˈman alaɾˈkon ˈswaɾeθ]; born 21 April 1992), commonly known as Isco ([ˈisko]), is a Spanish professional footballer who plays as an attacking midfielder or left winger for La Liga club Real Betis, which he captains and the Spain national team.

-He began his career at Valencia, playing mainly in its reserve team, before joining Málaga in 2011.
-His performances at Málaga earned him the Golden Boy award in 2012, and a €30 million move to Real Madrid in June 2013, with whom he has won 20 major trophies including five UEFA Champions League titles, three La Liga titles, one Copa del Rey and four FIFA Club World Cup titles.
+Isco began his career at Valencia, playing mainly in its reserve team, before joining Málaga in 2011.
+His performances at Málaga earned him the Golden Boy award in 2012, and a €65 million move to Real Madrid in June 2013, with whom he won 18 major trophies including four UEFA Champions League titles, three La Liga titles, one Copa del Rey and four FIFA Club World Cup titles.

 Isco represented Spain at various youth levels, including at the 2012 Olympics, and made his senior international debut in 2013, later taking part at the 2018 FIFA World Cup.

 Club career

 Valencia

-Isco was born in Benalmádena, Málaga, Andalusia.
-As a child he played for Atlético Benamiel, where his teammates included Charlie I'Anson.
+Isco was born in Benalmadena, Málaga, Andalusia.
+As a child he played for Atlético Benamiel.
 A product of Valencia's youth system, he spent the 2009–10 season with the club's reserve team in Segunda División B, netting once in 26 games and suffering relegation.

 While still registered with the reserves, Isco made his debut with the first team on 11 November 2010, against Logroñés in the 2010–11 Copa del Rey, scoring two goals in a 4–1 home win (Paco Alcácer made his senior debut in the same fixture).
 He played his first La Liga match three days later, featuring for 20 minutes in a 2–0 home win against Getafe after coming on as a substitute for Aritz Aduriz; he thereafter made three further league appearances and two in the UEFA Champions League, all from the bench, and helped the B-team return to the third level by scoring 15 goals in their campaign.